clorl/website/content/post/divunity/index.md

 categories = ["Projects", "Portfolio"]
 +++

-Divunity is quite the unique experience, and honestly one of the projects I'm most proud of.
+Divunity is quite the unique experience.
 It's a VR god game where two players have to cooperate to make their people live together despite hating each other.
 The focus is both on the communication/strategy aspect and the inherent pleasure to play with a VR toy.